andraugust/andraugust.github.io/classical-mechanics.md

 then a corresponding conserved quantity exists, and that quantity is proportional to $$\sum_i p_i \ dq_i = \sum_i p_i f_i(q)$$.
 (Note that $$\epsilon$$ can be ignored in this last equation because it's a constant.)

-### Lecture 8: Hamiltonian Mechanics
+### 8. Hamiltonian Mechanics

-So far we've seen that coordinate invariances leads to momentum conservations.
-What about energy conservation, where does that come from?
+So far we've seen how coordinate invariances leads to momentum conservations.
+What about energy conservation?
 Energy conservation comes from time-translation invariance, which physically means that systems behave the same way if they evolve now, in the past, or in the future, as long as the time shift is applied to the entire system.

 In general, a Lagrangian $$L(q,\dot{q},t)$$ changes with time according to